Bruce Weber: The Homoerotic Ideal and Its Reckoning

 The Ideal and Its Complications

-The Weber male ideal — young, white, physically perfect, radiating a specific kind of effortless American beauty — is not without its limitations and its critics.
-The homogeneity of the bodies in his work is real, and real as a limitation.
+Even before the allegations, the Weber male ideal — young, white, physically perfect, radiating a specific kind of effortless American beauty — was not without its critics.
+The homogeneity of the bodies in his work was real, and real as a limitation.
 The beauty he photographed was a particular kind of beauty, and its dominance in gay visual culture had consequences that took decades to reckon with.